 How is your Beef Graded?

-All our beef grading is based on marbling or intramuscular fat.
-This is the most important factor used to grade beef in the U.S. and around the world.
+All beef grading is based on marbling or intramuscular fat between the 12th and 13th rib.

 All Snake River Farms American Wagyu beef grades above USDA Prime.
-In order to represent the marbling present in our beef, we use the Japanese Beef Marbling Score or BMS.
+To represent the marbling present in our beef, we use the Japanese Beef Marbling Score or BMS.
 BMS measures marbling on a scale from 1 to 12 with a 2 representing USDA Choice and a 12 being the highest level of marbling possible.
-Snake River Farms American Wagyu grade sorting (Black Grade and Gold Grade) allows for some of the highest quality and most consistent eating experience in the world.
+Snake River Farms American Wagyu can achieve scores above USDA Prime.

-- SRF BLACK GRADE: Significantly more marbling than USDA Prime.
-Rated at 6 to 8 on the Japanese Beef Marbling Score (BMS).
+- SRF BLACK LABEL: Rated at 6 to 8 on the Japanese Beef Marbling Score (BMS).

-- SRF GOLD GRADE: The highest marbled beef sold by Snake River Farms, rated at 9+ on the Japanese Beef Marbling Score (BMS).
+- SRF GOLD LABEL: The highest marbled beef sold by Snake River Farms, rated at 9+ on the Japanese Beef Marbling Score (BMS).

 BMS 2 to 3 USDA Choice